-This non-profit real estate developer and property management firm focuses on providing affordable housing throughout the Bay Area for seniors, low-income families, and people with special needs.
+This SF Bay Area based non-profit real estate developer and property management firm focuses on providing affordable housing throughout the San Francisco Bay Area for seniors, low-income families, and people with special needs.
 Only about 20% of their 525 employees work from their headquarters.
 The rest, who range from property managers to service coordinators, who run job placement workshops, after-school programs, and senior services, are scattered across 135 properties.

 With a predominantly remote workforce serving especially vulnerable customers, the firm initially contacted Xantrion 6 years ago for help developing a disaster recovery and business continuity plan.
 After Xantrion helped them migrate their data center offsite to a colocation facility, they decided to continue supplementing their in-house IT team with Xantrion’s resources and technical know-how.